The Elephant Gate Part 1 – Ch 16 to 20

 He gave a final pat to his son’s head before leaving.

-Posted on November 27, 2014, in My Fan-Fictions and Novels, The Elephant Prince (NaNoWriMo 2014) and tagged nanowrimo; fiction; elephant prince; young adult fiction; novel; asia.
+Posted on November 27, 2014, in (completed) The Elephant Gate Part 1 (NaNoWriMo 2014), My Fan-Fictions and Novels and tagged nanowrimo; fiction; elephant prince; young adult fiction; novel; asia.
 Bookmark the permalink.
 Leave a comment.